-Ashley Jane Lewis is a 28 year old Interactive Artist, Maker and Youth Tech Educator.
+Ashley Jane Lewis is a 29 year old Interactive Artist, Maker and Youth Tech Educator.
 In the summer of 2016 she was listed in the Top 100 Black Women to Watch in Canada.
+She is now studying to get her Masters in Interactive Telecommunications in New York University’s Tisch School of the Arts.

 In her undergrad (New Media, BFA at Ryerson University, 2008 – 2012), Ashley designed The Obama Board, a keyboard that swaps the sound of the note with a word from Barack Obama’s inauguration speech.
 After showcasing the project at the Toronto Mini Maker Faire she was invited to demo the installation at the Detroit Maker Faire for 20,000 people where she won Make Magazine Editor’s Choice and was highlighted on Barack Obama’s website.